jototland/stackedit_workspace/statistikknotater/bayesian.md

 ## Loss functions

 When making point estimates, they are rarely correct.
 A loss function is needed to help select among the alternatives.
-Then
+In the point estimate, we select the value that minimizes the loss function.

-If we are to minimize our loss when making inferences, we need a loss function.
-Here are three common choices, and to the right in parentheses, it is indicated what you get when yo
+Here are three common choices, and to the right in parentheses, it is indicated what minimizing that loss function results in.

 $$
 \begin{aligned}
-L_{0}(g) &= ∑_i
+	L_{0}(g) &= ∑_i \begin{cases}
-\begin{cases}
-0
-& \text{if }g=x_i
+		0  & \text{if }g=x_i  \\
-\\
 		1 ,& \text{otherwise}
 \end{cases}
 & \text{(mode)}
 \\